Conflict-Free Sources for All Four Conflict Minerals Now Identified

 “Having conflict-free smelters now available for all four conflict minerals is a tremendous achievement that we've all been waiting for for years.
 It means that electronics, aerospace and other companies can make informed choices in their supplier decisions based on conflict-free sources, and it is critical that more and more companies begin doing so,” said Sasha Lezhnev, Senior Policy Analyst at the Enough Project, an anti-genocide group.

-Understanding the challenges of tracing and determining the conflict status of minerals in the global supply chain, the RMI developed an audit protocol based on global standards including OECD guidance and U.S. regulations.
+Understanding the challenges of tracing and determining the conflict status of minerals in the global supply chain, the CFSI developed an audit protocol based on global standards including OECD guidance and U.S. regulations.
 Audits of tantalum, tin, tungsten and gold (3TG) smelters and refiners are carried out by independent third party auditors, and smelters and refiners found to meet the requirements of the audit protocols are validated as conflict-free.
-The RMI publishes the names of those smelters and refiners in order to facilitate conflict-free sourcing choices by companies.
+The CFSI publishes the names of those smelters and refiners in order to facilitate conflict-free sourcing choices by companies.

-In addition to the smelter audit program, the RMI provides a range of tools and resources that support conflict-free sourcing, including access to Reasonable Country of Origin Information (RCOI) data, the Conflict Minerals Reporting Template, which facilitates consistent sourcing data throughout the supply chain, and a range of guidance and analysis papers on practical conflict minerals due diligence.
-The RMI also runs twice-yearly workshops on conflict minerals issues which are open to all participants.
-The 13th RMI Workshop will take place in Brussels March 17-18, 2014 with a special focus on pending European Union regulations and conflict minerals initiatives based in the Great Lakes region.
+In addition to the smelter audit program, the CFSI provides a range of tools and resources that support conflict-free sourcing, including access to Reasonable Country of Origin Information (RCOI) data, the Conflict Minerals Reporting Template, which facilitates consistent sourcing data throughout the supply chain, and a range of guidance and analysis papers on practical conflict minerals due diligence.
+The CFSI also runs twice-yearly workshops on conflict minerals issues which are open to all participants.
+The 13th CFSI Workshop will take place in Brussels March 17-18, 2014 with a special focus on pending European Union regulations and conflict minerals initiatives based in the Great Lakes region.

 Director of Communications & Stakeholder Engagement